TileDB-Inc/TileDB-VCF/README.md

 $ ../test/run-cli-tests.sh . ../test/inputs
 ```

+## Build cleanup

+If you need to clean up from past builds, there are several directories that should be removed:
+* `rm -r TileDB-VCF/dist`
+* `rm -r TileDB-VCF/libtiledbvcf/build`

+Separately for the APIs, you can run `python setup.py clean` and `./gradlew clean` to clean up the per-API build state.

 ## Dependencies

 Many common systems already have the required dependencies installed, so you may not need to install them explicitly.
 TileDB-VCF will download and build the dependencies it needs automatically (with exceptions listed below).